chenxinye/pychop/README.md

 ## Contributing
-Our software is licensed under License MIT.
+Our software is licensed under the MIT License.
 We welcome contributions in any form!
 Assistance with documentation is always welcome.
-To contribute, feel free to open an issue or please fork the project make your changes and submit a pull request.
+To contribute, feel free to open an issue or fork the project, make your changes, and submit a pull request.
 We will do our best to work through any issues and requests.

 ## Acknowledgement